Arthur-Lozano/blazingtrails/softwarereq.md

 # Software Requirements

 ### What is the vision of this product?
-- The vision is to create a single point of reference for those who want to discover hiking trails and camping destinations based on a location they choose to search for.
-It will also give them current weather reports of those locations and allow them to save whatever trails and camp sites to a favorites list for future refernce
+- The vision is to create a single point of reference for those who want to discover WA state-based hiking trails and camping destinations based on a location they choose to search for.
+It will also give them current weather forecasts and air quality reports of those locations and allow them to save whatever trails and camp sites to a favorites list for future refernce

 ### What pain point does this project solve?
 - It creates a one-stop-shop for researching multiple outdoor activities, like camping and hiking, as well as give users a chance to save their favorites to a list to reference in the future.